SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

  <td>

 - The example makes use of the `BASE` addition, and includes a `CORRESPONDING` expression.
+Find more additions to `CORRESPONDING` expressions in the section below.
 - The `s1` structure is assigned the identically named components of the `s2` structure.
 Other components are assigned by explicitly specifying them.
 - Another example performs an assignment with internal tables, using a table iteration with a `FOR` loop.